 The Parish Church of St Michael and All Angels in the centre of the picturesque village of Blewbury speaks powerfully of the faith of countless generations of Christians.
 Historically there was a church on this site in Saxon times, as mentioned in the Doomsday Book.
 That church was rebuilt by the Normans towards the end of the 11th century and consisted of a Nave and Sanctuary.
 The Chancel, north and south aisles, tower, Lady Chapel and porches were added gradually between the late 11th century and 1600.
 We worship in a building that holds memories of those who have lived and worshipped here before us.
-Our church contains many interesting and historic features which are explained in our church guide and in our audio-visual tour App for a Smartphone.
-The latter can be downloaded from the ViewPoynt wi-fi network <iframe src="http://viewpoynt.com/
+We sell postcards and a leaflet explaining our lovely Chancel stained glass window.

 The Church is open every day from around 9am until about 4pm in the winter months and 5pm during the lighter months.
-Anyone wishing to use the Church outside these hours must contact one of the Churchwardens.
+If you wish to visit the church outside these hours, please contact the Benefice Office.